zeh-almeida/mublog/src/pages/en-us/posts/curriculum.md

 #### Projects:

 - Development and Maintenance of the Sales Order API.
-    - One of the senior developers in a Agile team.
+    - One of the senior developers in a Agile team using Scrum.
 Responsible for Developing, testing and following the project pipeline in order to finish tasks.

     - All tasks were performed with pair-programming, rotating team members every sprint in order to get in sync with the team and improve out abilities.